DCC-EX/mkdocs-test/docs/contributing/99-release-todo.md

     - [ ] EX-CSB1 RTR information - must be complete
     - [ ] Mega DIY stack page - Mega + EX8874/Arduino R3 + WiFiShield8266 only (no hardware mods, plug n play only)

+- [ ] ESP32 and Nucleo DIY to refer to legacy docs to start
+- [ ] All hardware pages should "next" onto the EX-Installer EX-CommandStation configuration instructions, maybe nav plugin extension, maybe JS
 - [ ] Product pages for EX-Installer, EX-CommandStation (includes EXRAIL and TrackManager), EX-CSB1, EX-Motorshield8874, and EX-WiFiShield8266
 - [ ] Better how to get help and support info